JudsenHembree/ML_Transcribe/README.md

 ```
 Or you can just manually do the full path without the pwd thing.

+### Running on windows
+On windows symlinks are a pain.
+I have the code try to find your full path and set up the config based off of that.
+*Should* work out of the box.

 ## repo structure
 For each folder
 - config
     - config.json for program behavior.
 Where to route .mp3s etc.
     - put stuff here as needed
 - data
+    - some folder name (active folder)
+        - where the seperated audio lands.
+        - mp3s
             - download mp3s to a folder specified by user input here.
+    - archive
+        - prior runs (differentiated by timestamp if same folder name)
 - src
     - python app
     - utils module